 You can check out each one separately by clicking the link –

-- City of Boulder – up to $900 for a cold climate heat pump
+- City of Boulder – as of September 8, 2025 – all rebates fully allocated and now unavailable for a cold climate heat pump

 - Xcel Energy – up to almost $10,000 for a cold climate heat pump (depending on specific calculations)